bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 Them, important:
 > (By the way, when implementing things like this, you should double check that it really does fail in the way you expect it to fail…)

+4. This mechanism is quite flexible,
+   - and can be used to allow exceptions
+     - to the general policy.
+   - For example, we could add an `anonymous_allowed` decorator:

 ...

 ## Thin views